What does the rebate waitlist mean to me?

 Funding is appropriated for the rebate project each year in the State Budget.
 FY 2016-17 funding will be exhausted before FY 2017-18 funds will be appropriated and allocated to the project.

 As of June 30, 2017, only qualified lower-income applicants, as described here, will receive rebates.
 CVRP reserved $8 million for qualified lower-income applicants, thereby prioritizing payments to low- and moderate-income applicants in accordance with program requirements.
-As of October 11, 2017, estimated funding available for qualified lower-income applicants is $3.2M.
-The projected end of funding date is estimated to be middle of November.
+As of November 7, 2017, estimated funding available for qualified lower-income applicants is $1.8M.
+The projected end of funding date is estimated to be end of November.
 This estimate will be updated approximately every two weeks.

 All other applicants will be placed on a rebate waitlist.
 All applicants are subject to eligibility requirements, including income caps.
 Qualified applicants on the rebate waitlist will receive payment if the project receives more funding from the State of California.

 Center for Sustainable Energy (CSE) is working closely with State officials to provide updates as more information is available.
 We update our website whenever we have new information, so please continue to check our website for any updates.